jindros/jindros/README.md

 These projects are in development, I will be programming and pushing new code _almost every day_.

 ### Repeated meetings
-__tech stack:__ .NET 8, REST API, Entity framework, MS SQL, I will probably try a couple of different frontends (React, Vue).
-__description:__ Track attendance at recurring events - for example, a sports team with weekly training sessions.
+__tech stack:__ .NET 8, REST API, Entity framework, MS SQL, I will probably try a couple of different frontends (React, Vue) __description:__ Track attendance at recurring events - for example, a sports team with weekly training sessions.

 ### Life stats app